austinl1905/sep11-freedom-project/tool/learning-log.md

 mr mueller. i dont know why the last learning log entry didnt push but i swear i did it.

 anywaysy.
 I finally figured out a more dynamic way to add my electrons. saves a ton of code and it's way more efficient. check class.js in the modules folder

+4/7/24

+Learned how to modularize my code and finally transferred my code to the actual script for the project. it's going to serve as my foundation

+In the meantime I want to learn how to make GUIs with CSS and JS.
+No bootstrap because its just so easy to tell when a website uses it

+Also preparing for my beyond mvp wwhich involves more three js features